 LED String Lights

-– I used 4 sets of 24-foot canopy/string lights – I bought them here at Home Depot, but you can buy them on Amazon as well.
-The sets are $39.99 which I found to be the best value out there.
+– I used 4 sets of 24-foot canopy/string lights – I bought them on Amazon.
+The sets are $39.97 which I found to be the best value out there.
 A few of my bulbs went bad, but they have a lifetime warranty and Alpan’s customer service was very quick to send me replacements.
 I haven’t had another issue.

 We chose LED lights because they don’t put out a lot of heat, and they use significantly less power.
 The bulbs also last longer so you don’t have to worry about replacing them every few months.
 LED anything is more expensive than traditional incandescent lighting, so we spent some time looking for affordable options.
 So far they’ve worked wonderfully, and we feel great about not running up the electricity bill.